 Always watch for corrosion near bolt holes, chipped paint, behind peeling paint and any place the aluminum has been scratched or dented.
-Edges, cracks places that trap salt water and debris are more susceptible for corrosion.
+Edges, cracks and places that trap salt water and debris are more susceptible for corrosion.

-Avoid buildup of organic material, plant growth, algae or barnacles.
+Avoid build-up of organic material, plant growth, algae or barnacles.

-For corrosion in general, routine cleaning and maintenance is the best hand you can give to your boat, especially in areas of difficult access such as the space between the tube and the hull, where different types of residues or organic material can cumulate and create an environment for corrosion.
+For corrosion in general, routine cleaning and maintenance is the best way to maintain your boat, especially in areas of difficult access such as the space between the tube and the hull, where different types of residues or organic material can accumulate and create an environment for corrosion.
 Poultice corrosion may occur when bare aluminum surfaces are covered by absorbent materials, dirt and debris trapping moisture against the unprotected metal surface.
-A way to prevent the poultice corrosion is to repair scratches and dents as soon as they occur, also to coat all bare metal surfaces, but the most important, coated or not, you must keep the aluminum clean and dry.
+A way to prevent the poultice corrosion is to repair scratches and dents as soon as they occur, as well as coating all bare metal surfaces.
+Most importantly, coated or not, you must keep the aluminum clean and dry.

-Additionally, boats used in aforesaid water should be properly protected with antifouling paint or a similar protectant, but it is best to remove the boat from the water when not in use.
+Additionally, boats used in salt water should be properly protected with antifouling paint or a similar protectant, but it is best to remove the boat from the water when not in use.
 It is important to consider that antifouling products must be suitable for aluminum.
 It must not be based on a dissimilar metal, copper is particularly problematic.